Guide Article

 Typical Requirements:

-• County income and purchase price limits apply to some PHFA products; check county limits with PHFA or a participating lender.
+• County income and purchase-price limits apply to many PHFA products; check county limits with PHFA or a participating lender.

 • Debt-to-income standards depend on the loan product and lender underwriting overlays.